How to Drive Deer Park Road in Olympic National Park: The Complete Guide

 Speaking of oncoming traffic…

 Here’s the scariest part of driving Deer Park Road in Washington…at least for me!
-Deer Park road is not only narrow, but it is super twisty and winding.
+Deer Park Road is not only narrow, but it is super twisty and winding.
 For pretty much the entire way, the road is made up of small turns going back and forth.
 There are some bigger hairpin-like turns here and there, but for the most part, the road quite literally wiggles its way up the mountainside.
 And because of that, there are so many blind turns.
 It becomes almost impossible to see any oncoming cars in large portions of the road!
 This was the scariest part of the drive for me and kept me on edge… there were a few times where a car would suddenly appear just as we reached a corner and my heart would jump.
 Fortunately, the road wasn’t busy, so this only happened a few times…which was more than enough for me!

 A blind turn along Deer Park Road in Washington